Are Ceramic Brake Pads Better Than Metallic

 2. Are Metallic Brake Pads Better?

 It depends on the situation and the type of driving.
 If you’re an avid racer or drive in extreme conditions, metallic brake pads may be a better option due to their superior heat tolerance and longevity.
 However, they may also produce more noise depending on the application.
-For everyday drivers, ceramic brake pads may be a better choice since they offer a quieter ride and better wear resistance.
+Ceramic brake pads may be a better choice for everyday drivers since they offer a quieter ride and better wear resistance.

 3. Are Ceramic Brakes Noisy?